How to Read Level 2 Market Data & Time and Sales

 How to read L2 and tape:

-So a lot of people always ask me, what is the secret to tape reading, understanding time and sales.
-Like I'm staring at all these numbers like I'm in the matrix and I have no clue.
 The secret to mastering reading level 2 and the tape is just to keep reading it.
 That's it, end of story.
-It's true, the only way to get good at reading L2, the tape and piecing information together really fast when you’re trading is to actually practice reading them.
+It's true, the only way to get good at reading L2 and the tape and piecing information together really fast when you’re trading is to actually practice reading them.

 There is no short cut here.
 Again it's all about screen time put into observing the market, not clicking buy or sell buttons all the time, it's the observation that counts.